Narthur/ohc-handbook/Section 4 - Finances.md

 ## Other Matching Scholarships

-For non-literature evangelism ministries such as Messiah’s Mansion etc. OHC will match 25% of approved program earnings (maximum of $500 in matching funds).
+For other evangelism ministries (such as Messiah’s Mansion) OHC will match 25% of approved program earnings up to a maximum of $500.
 This will be applied to the student’s account if the following requirements are met:

 * All earnings from the ministry are paid directly to OHC
 * The student takes part in the OHC canvassing programs during the school year